Panel seeks to allow re-exports of Swiss weaponry to Ukraine

 The economic affairs secretariat said the requests were denied under a law that bars exports to any country involved in an internal or international armed conflict.

-Last week, Spain requested authorization to transfer to Ukraine two 35 mm anti-aircraft guns that were imported from Switzerland.
+Last week, Spain requested authorization to transfer to Ukraine two 35 mm anti-aircraft guns imported from Switzerland.
 Switzerland was unlikely to agree to the request, SECO said.
+It has cited Switzerland’s commitments under the Fifth Hague Convention of 1907, summarizing that agreement as saying “the principle of equal treatment must be observed when exporting arms.”

 As with counterparts in many other countries, SECO generally has the power to decide whether or not to allow such re-exportations or not.
 In complex and significant situations like the Ukraine war, it can seek input and decision-making from the Federal Council.